Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 hex ords: 80

-To be honest, what you get back in data here very much depends on the ODBC driver and platform.
+Note that what you get back in data here very much depends on the ODBC driver and platform.
 On Windows, you would probably get the above because 0x80 is the Windows-1252 character for a Euro.
 (If it had been something not in Windows-1252, it would probably have returned a question mark.)
-With some Unix MS SQL Server ODBC drivers you could get any of the following (and perhaps more):
+With some Microsoft SQL Server ODBC drivers on UNIX, you could get any of the following (and perhaps more):

-The point of the illustration is that you do not really want to do any of the above unless you have absolutely no choice.
+The point of this illustration is that you do not really want to do any of the above unless you have no choice.

-You might be saying to yourself, yes but you can set a type in the bind_col method so you can control how the data is returned to you.
-Mostly that is not true for just about all Perl DBDs I know, and with DBD::ODBC although you can override the default type in a bind_col call, you can only do it for decimals and timestamps.
+You might be saying to yourself, yes but you can set a type in the bind_col method, so you can control how the data is returned to you.
+Mostly that's not true for just about all Perl DBDs I know of, and with DBD::ODBC although you can override the default type in a bind_col call, you can only do it for decimals and timestamps.

-If you are using DBD::ODBC before 1.46_1, do not do this.
-There is a bug in DBD::ODBC before 1.46_1 that means it does not look at the Perl scalars you are binding for input and it always binds them using the type the driver describes the column as (which will always be SQL_CHAR for a varchar column).
+If you're using DBD::ODBC before 1.46_1, do not do this.
+There's a bug in DBD::ODBC before 1.46_1 that means it does not look at the Perl scalars you're binding for input and always binds them using the type the driver describes the column as (which will always be SQL_CHAR for a VARCHAR column).

-Generally speaking, you should use nchar/nvarchar columns when you need to support multiple languages in the same column, although even that is not always necessary e.g., you can support English, German and Italian in one Windows codepage.
-A better recommendation would be to use n columns for user provided data that is unconstrained and varchar columns for data that is constrained and you control e.g. a number plate, serial number etc.
+Generally speaking, you should use NCHAR and NVARCHAR columns when you need to support multiple languages in the same column, although even that is not always necessary.
+For example, you can support English, German, and Italian in one Windows codepage.
+A better recommendation would be to use N columns for user provided data that's unconstrained and VARCHAR columns for data that is constrained and you control.
+For example, a number plate, serial number, and so on.

-However, in the spirit of describing why, let us look at some examples.
-These examples assume we are now using a Unicode built DBD::ODBC (see above) and you have a Unicode-aware ODBC driver.
+However, in the spirit of describing why, let's look at some examples.
+These examples assume we're now using a Unicode DBD::ODBC with an ODBC driver that supports ODBC.

-So we return to our first simple example, but now run it with a Unicode built DBD::ODBC, use a varchar column and try 2 different bind types (the default and an overriden one):
+So we return to our first simple example, but now run it with a Unicode DBD::ODBC, use a VARCHAR column and try two different bind types (the default and an overridden one):

 use 5.008001;